 In cases where an offender is sentenced to undertake community service, this will be performed in the community.
-The penalty will therefore be visible to members of the community.
+The penalty will therefore be visible to members of the community - they will see justice being done.

 As a result your people will see what justice is.